-the CPP applicant’s service category definitions appropriately describe all activities undertaken for the purpose of supplying the regulated services as demanded by and provided to consumers;
+whether the CPP applicant’s service category definitions appropriately describe all activities undertaken for the purpose of supplying the regulated services as demanded by and provided to consumers;

-the reason for any new service category is explained;
+whether the reason for any new service category is explained;

-the CPP applicant has proposed service measures relevant to a complete range of key service attributes that are meaningful and important to consumers;
+whether the CPP applicant has proposed service measures relevant to a complete range of key service attributes that are meaningful and important to consumers;

-the CPP applicant has undertaken an appropriate process to determine the service measures and service levels, such as consultation with relevant consumers; and
+whether the CPP applicant has undertaken an appropriate process to determine the service measures and service levels, such as consultation with relevant consumers;

-any step change in any service level is explained and justified.
+whether any step change in any service level is explained and justified; and

+the extent and effectiveness of a CPP applicant’s consultation with its consumers, as specified in clause 5.6.1.

 Selection of identified programmes

-For the purpose of the assessments required by clauses G5(1)(d) and G6(1)(g), the verifier must select 10 projects or programmes and, in doing so, have regard to the criteria specified in this clause.
+For the purposes of the reviews required under clauses G6(1)(d) and G7(1)(g), the verifier must select no more than 20 projects or programmes to be ‘identified programmes’.

-The projects or programmes must not have been already included by the CPP applicant amongst its 5 largest capex or 5 largest opex projects or programmes.
+In determining which, and how many, projects or programmes to select as identified programmes, the verifier must consider–

+the long term interests of consumers;

+the Commission’s ability to effectively review whether the CPP applicant’s capex forecast and opex forecast are consistent with the expenditure objective;

+the CPP applicant’s rationale for seeking a CPP;

+its ability to provide an opinion on whether the capex forecast information in the intended CPP proposal has been prepared in accordance with the policies and planning standards-

+in aggregate; and

+for each of the capex categories; and

+its ability to provide an opinion on whether the opex forecast information in the intended CPP proposal has been prepared in accordance with the policies and planning standards-

+in aggregate; and

+for each of the opex categories; and

+the materiality of the programmes or projects to the CPP proposal, the capex forecast and the opex forecast.